Attentive Representation Learning with Adversarial Training for Short Text Clustering: Introduction

-\item We conduct extensive experiments on three real-world short text datasets.
-Two of the datasets are publicly available, and the remaining one is constructed following a recent work.
-In comparison with several strong baselines, we demonstrate the significant improvements achieved by ARL-Adv, verifying that the adversarial training can further improve performance.
-To ensure the reproducibility of this paper, we make the model source code and event-related dataset released for evaluation (see Section~\ref{exp-sf} for details). \end{itemize}
+\item We conduct extensive experiments on four real-world short text datasets.
+Three of them are publicly available, and the remaining one is constructed following a recent work.
+By comparing ARL-Adv with several strong baselines, we demonstrate its significant improvements and verify that the adversarial training further boosts performance.
+To ensure the reproducibility of this paper, we make the event-related dataset released for evaluation (see Section~\ref{exp-sf}). \end{itemize}